LaRuim/Vaccine-Booker/README.md

 # Vaccine Booker

-A script to try and give the user the best chance of booking a vaccine on the CoWIN portal, without use of the CoWin APIs (which have become useless :/)
+A python script to try and give the user the best chance of booking a vaccine on the CoWIN portal, without use of the CoWin APIs (which have become useless :/)

 ## Installation